 - Add the wet ingredients to the dry and whisk until smooth.

-- Grease a 9x9 baking dish well with butter.
+- Grease a 9x9 baking dish well with butter or cooking spray.

 - Pour the cake batter into the baking dish.
 Bake for 25 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Cool for 10 minutes